Quantcast

 Taste it!
 If the tomato doesn’t taste good (sometimes the case with blight), that’s another issue; just toss it in the compost.
 But rest assured that it won’t harm or kill you.
 Also, if any pests or larvae are inside the fruit when you cut it, then discard that tomato.

 Tomatoes will keep ripening on the vine until a freeze.
-If you get a local warning for an overnight freeze, pick your green tomatoes and bring them in.
 To accelerate ripening on the vine, reduce watering, pick off extra blossoms, harvest smaller fruit, and shift the roots a bit to encourage tomatoes to ripen.

 If you pick green tomatoes, you can help them ripen more quickly artificially.
 Place them in a paper bag, wrap them in newspaper, and set them on a rack in the garage or basement.
 See how to ripen your green tomatoes both on and off the vine—and also when it’s your cue to remove those tomatoes from the vine.